-800476-2.2 Removal of airfield lights and signs.
-The existing airfield lights, airfield guidance signs, and/or splice cans designated for removal shall be removed in their entirety.
-Contractor shall remove the existing lights and/or signs including mounting stakes, concrete bases, base/transformer cans, foundations, and transformers.
+800476-2.2 Removal of airfield lights.
+The existing airfield lights and/or splice cans designated for removal shall be removed in their entirety.
+The Contractor shall remove the existing lights including mounting stakes, concrete bases, base/transformer cans, foundations, and transformers.
 The electrical wire will be disconnected from each light and placed underground at a minimum depth of 18-in.
 If the Contractor elects to salvage the cable within the circuit of the lights to be removed, shown in the Construction Plans as cable to be abandoned, any cost associated with removal of the cable shall be considered incidental to the Contract and no additional compensation will be allowed.
 The existing lights and transformers shall be turned over to the Airport Director/Manager.
 The existing mounting stakes and light bases shall be removed and disposed of off the Airport site in a legal manner.
 Any materials not salvaged by the Airport, shall be disposed of off the airport site, in a legal manner, at the Contractor's own expense.
 The stake mounted lights, concrete base mounted lights, and/or splice cans shall be removed, and earth material will be placed in the hole made from the base and/or foundation removal.
 The disturbed area shall be seeded and mulched to establish a stand of grass.
-The seeding and mulching will be considered as an incidental item to the sign removal and/or light removal and no additional compensation will be allowed.
+The seeding and mulching will be considered as an incidental item to the respective removal work and no additional compensation will be allowed.